Chriscbr/thinset/README.md

 proportional to the cardinality of the set (how many elements you have) instead of proportional to the maximum size of the set.

 The main downside is that the set requires more memory than other set implementations.

+The map behaves identically to the set with the exception that it tracks data alongside the values that are stored in the set.
+Under the hood, `SparseSet` is a `SparseMap` of keys to `()`.

 The implementation is based on the paper "An efficient representation for sparse sets" (1993) by Briggs and Torczon.